mmarco2121/sectors/README.md

 Download the EXE and run it.
 If SmartScreen warns, choose *More info* then *Run anyway*.

+**Linux:**
+Download the .deb file
+Install it using your software center or: sudo dpkg -i Sector_0.2.0-1_amd64.deb

 ## Status

 Sectors is early-stage software.